sourcegraph/handbook/content/departments/product-engineering/process/sdlc.md

 - [Product Documents](../product/process/product_documents.md) to communicate high-level product problems that need to be solved.
 All PDs are available in our [public Google Drive folder](https://drive.google.com/drive/folders/1UbuN9izpTj7ppJiduKI5tid8GEFuAiEx).
 - [Request For Comments](../../../company-info-and-process/communication/rfcs/index.md) to communicate technical problems or specific solutions in response to a Product Document.

 Sourcegraph follows an agile process, which means that the teams go through repeated iterations on a solution in order to refine results and adapt to changes discovered during each phase.

+Intermediary work items mentioned in either approach are tracked through ticketing systems.
+Which ticketing system is used depends on the originating team implementing the work.

 ## Design